1banni/js-project/README.md

 - Monday: Resume work on collision detection/response.
 Create projectiles class - have them spawn on the map and be added to a player's inventory upon contact. allow player to shoot and let projectiles bounce wall to wall, expiring after a certain time.

 - Tuesday: Create all view objects that aren't the game canvas (loading screen, navigation menu, game option selection, (optional) sound button and music)

+- Wednesday: Build perks in (similar to projectiles).
+Finish any gaiting items, and  tweak/improve functionality where appropriate.

 - Thursday: Deploy to GitHub pages.
 Convert proposal README to production README if time allows.